tedneward/Azgaarnoth/Creatures/Snake.md

 >- **Challenge** 1/4
 >___
 >#### Actions
->***Bite***.
-Melee Weapon Attack: +6 to hit, reach 10 ft., one target.
+>***Bite.*** Melee Weapon Attack: +6 to hit, reach 10 ft., one target.
 Hit: 6 (1d4 + 4) piercing damage, and the target must make a DC 11 Constitution saving throw, taking 10 (3d6) poison damage on a failed save, or half as much damage on a successful one.
 >

 ---